mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/XOR-Seed-Splitting-Theory-and-Practice.md

 the Python command prompt.
 This is because converting the master share into the temporary share used to make the split involves an additional step, as you’ll recall from the above discussion.
-In addition, this step is implemented by MMGen somewhat differently than as described above.
+In addition, this step is implemented by MMGen Wallet somewhat differently than as described above.
 For advanced users, an example will be provided in a future version of this document.

 [⊕]: https://mmgen.github.io/images/ss/o_xor.svg "⊕"
 ["a: 1 0 0 1 0 1 0 0"]: https://mmgen.github.io/images/ss/byte_a.svg "a: 1 0 0 1 0 1 0 0"